 “Thinking is mother of necessity and grandmother of invention.”

-Since morning we get up, our first thought comes in the mind whether to get up quickly or relax a bit and enjoy the warm bed for a little more time.
+Since morning we get up, our first thought comes to mind whether to get up quickly or relax a bit and enjoy the warm bed for a little more time.
 And the process of thinking continues till we go to sleep.
 Also just before sleeping, we have thoughts like, what we need to do tomorrow early morning… and so on.
 So what is the relation between thinking and behavior?

 According to the book Mind Power by James Borg (a Positive psychologist and author of many books), every human being thinks around 60 to 70 thousand thoughts in a day.
 Imagine the number of thoughts we are to receive in our brain on a daily basis.
 This little brain with an average of 1.3 to 1.4 kg size in our body, if it has to go through all those thoughts and process them one by one, it will block all other human activities.
 The person may do nothing but just processing these thoughts.